0xNefu/txchyon-capital/src/content/posts/getting-started/how-to-buy-ethereum-for-beginners.md

 ---
-title: "How to Buy Ethereum for Beginners: Complete Step-by-Step Guide 2026"
+title: "How to Buy Ethereum for Beginners: Complete Step-by-Step Guide"
 description: "Ready to buy your first Ethereum?
 This detailed beginner guide covers safe steps in 2026, from platform selection to securing ETH, including fees, verification, and tips for smart contracts exposure."
-date: 2025-12-23
+date: 2025-12-27
-updatedDate: 2025-12-23
+updatedDate: 2025-12-27
-image: "/images/posts/how-to-buy-ethereum-beginners-2026.jpg"
+image: "/images/posts/howtobuyeth.jpg"
 heroImageAlt: "A step-by-step illustration of buying Ethereum on a mobile device with secure platform icons"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"